La Niña - Neutral Conditions - El Niño

 Panels - Top to Bottom

-The Tropical South Pacific surface water temperature anomalies during the past 4 weeks from 30 August 2023 to 20 September 2023.
+The Tropical South Pacific surface water temperature anomalies during the past 4 weeks from 06 November 2024 to 27 November 2024 (from to bottom in the graphic below).

 The yellow to red colors denote above normal warm water temperatures, the blue colors are the colder than normal surface water - dark blue shows areas of much below normal.